magento/devdocs/guides/v2.0/config-guide/multi-site/ms_apache.md

 ---

 ## Set up multiple websites with Apache  {#ms-apache-over}
-This tutorial shows you step-by-step how to set up multiple stores with Magento using Apache.
+This tutorial shows you step-by-step how to set up multiple websites using Apache.

 ### Assumptions
 We assume the following: